G00411301/PfDA_Project1/README.md

 # PfDA_Project1 #
 Programming for Data Analytics - Project 1 repository

-This repository contains the data (csv file) and jupyter notebook relating to my Programming for Data Analytics project 1.
+This repository contains the data (csv file) and jupyter notebook relating to my Programming for Data Analytics (PfDA) project 1.

 ### Problem Statement ###